CCRC-will/glycoTree/readme.txt

 This representation is based on concepts originally introduced by Takahashi and Kato (https://doi.org/10.4052/tigg.15.235), and extended by implementing a description logics approach that facilitates semantic annotation of glycan structure.
 See:
 York, W.S., A. Sheth, K. Kochut, J.A.
 Miller, C. Thomas, K. Gomadam, X. Yi, and M. Nagarajan.
 2004.
 "Semantic integration of glycomics data and information."
-Invited lecture, The Human Disease Glycomics/Proteome Initiative 1st Workshop, Osaka, Japan, August 23-24.
+The Human Disease Glycomics/Proteome Initiative 1st Workshop, Osaka, Japan, August 23-24. (https://unit.aist.go.jp/brd/jp/GTRC/HGPI/ws1/pro.html)

 An extensive and rigorous implementation of glycoTree was developed in the form of the GlycO ontology.
 See: https://bioportal.bioontology.org/ontologies/GLYCO